bearandhammer/yearly-activities/2022/README.md

 - [x] :small_orange_diamond: Sat on this rock for another complete cycle around the sun. :date: 13th March 2022.
 - [x] :small_orange_diamond: Complete a 5k run in under thirty six minutes. :date: 14th April 2022 (35 minutes 54 seconds).
 - [x] :small_orange_diamond: Complete a 5k run in under thirty five minutes. :date: 24th April 2022 (34 minutes 35 seconds).
+- [ ] :small_orange_diamond: Complete a 5k run in under thirty four minutes...in progress
 - [ ] :small_orange_diamond: Complete twenty five 5k runs...in progress.
 - [ ] :small_orange_diamond: Reach 13.5 stone...in progress.

 #### *Running (specific)*

+NOTE: This year it would be great to get under 32 minutes, as a minimum benchmark.

 - [ ] :small_orange_diamond: Current 5k PB: 34:35 (to be ticked at the end of the year) :running_man:.